MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-capability.md

 ## Limitations

-Currently, there are limitations with TeamsFx when adding more capabilities.
-The limitations are as follows:
+The following are the limitations with TeamsFx when adding more capabilities:

-- Each project capability more than once
+- Each project capability cannot be added more than once
-- Any capability if you start with a Tab application with SPFx
-- More bot capabilities if your project contains messaging extension
+- Cannot add bot capabilities if your project contains messaging extension
-- More messaging extension if your project contains a bot.
+- Cannot add messaging extension if your project contains a bot.

 > [!NOTE]
 > If you want to include both bot and messaging extension capabilities, then select them at the same time.
-You can add them either when you create a new project or a tab application.
+You can only add them either when you create a new project or a tab application.

 ## See also